GanadiniAkshay/ApiAiRecognizer/README.md

 ## Using Prompts

-You can use prompts provided by api.ai for required entities very easily.
+You can use prompts provided by Dialogflow(api.ai) for required entities very easily.
 Just check the actionIncomplete entity from
 the entities list and if its true use the fulfillment to send out the prompt.

 ```js